 Clear the clutter!

-7. Healthy social network
+7. Maintain healthy social network

 Do you know that social isolation carries the same health risks as obesity, physical inactivity, and smoking?